johnolos/rust-workshop/README.md

 Our syntesizer will now play only when keys are pressed, but it still sounds a bit boring.
 We will now fix this by implementing an ADSR-envelope that will be hooked in between the `gate` and the amplifier.

 ### ADSR
 An ADSR (Attack, Decay, Sustain, Release) transforms a gate-input to a more dynamic signal.
-It contains an internal state-machine wih the states `Attack`, `Decay`, `Sustain`, `Release` and `Off`.
+It contains an internal state-machine wih the states `Attack`, `Decay`, and `Release`.
 Study the following figures.

 ![State diagram for ADSR](images/adsr-state-machine.png) (Value refers to the output of the ADSR)